incorrect return value of Pathname.realdirpath of Pathname objects created by Pathname.entries

 It is not a bug. just misleading spec.

-Updated by Eregon (Benoit Daloze) over 8 years ago
+Updated by Eregon (Benoit Daloze) almost 9 years ago

 I was going to answer but kosaki just did it.